 How Many Organizational Competencies Should a Company Have?

 It can be tempting to create a long list of competencies you want to see improve in your company.
 However, if you have too many, it can become overwhelming for you and your team.
-Most experts agree you should have no more than ten organization competencies.
+Most experts agree you should have no more than ten organizational competencies.

 Tips for Implementing Organizational Competencies